Columbia University College of Physicians and Surgeons: Prominent faculty

 Prominent faculty members include Nobel Prize laureates Richard Axel, Eric Kandel, and Joachim Frank; author Oliver Sacks; 2011 Pulitzer Prize winner for nonfiction Siddhartha Mukherjee; and Rudolph Leibel whose co-discovery of the hormone leptin, and cloning of the leptin and leptin receptor genes, has had a major role in the area of understanding human obesity.
 Jean C. Emond, Thomas S. Zimmer Professor of Surgery, participated in the first living-donor liver transplantation in children in North America and established the liver transplant program at Columbia, which has become one of the largest in the United States.
-Joshua Sonett, Professor of Clinical Surgery, performed chest surgery on former President Bill Clinton in 2005.
+Craig R. Smith, Chairman of Surgery, performed a quadruple bypass surgery on former President Bill Clinton in 2004.
+Joshua Sonett, Professor of Clinical Surgery and Chief of Thoracic Surgery, performed a lung decortication on former President Bill Clinton in 2005.